 These small beautiful granite islands protruding from the sea surface, visible even from downtown PV, which are protected as a National Marine Park since 1984.

-People visit Los Cabos in droves and include the typical boat trip to the arch they have on the tip of Baja California, here in Puerto Vallarta we have more than one arch and you can even sail, paddle or maybe even swim through them!
+People visit Los Cabos in droves and include the typical boat trip to the arch they have on the tip of Baja California, here in Puerto Vallarta we have much more than one arch and you can even sail, paddle or maybe even swim through them!
+So stop visting Cabo :-) (just joking).

 Los Arcos is a place that is visited by many boats every day, they stop by this national park and all visitors have the opportunity to enjoy and marvel at the stunning scenery while doing their favorite activities.